creimers/django-docker-cookiecutter/README.md

 # django + docker cookiecutter

 [pydanny/cookiecutter-django](https://github.com/pydanny/cookiecutter-django) is the uncrowned king, obviously.
-But at times I need something more lightweight.
+But at times I need something more lightweight and more specific.
 That's how this cookiecutter came about.

 ## create project